 Research shows that there are about 30,000 plants ever documented for various uses, and out of all these, 17,810 plant species have medicinal use.
 This shows that our world is highly rich with natural sources of healing and vitality.
 We are just scratching the surface of what is available to us.
 However, from these documented medicinal plants, the entheogens, are among the most powerful and beneficial to human health.
 This is due to a large part because they offer spiritual, mental, and emotional healing, in addition to the physical healing benefits.
 The entheogens we will be talking about are ayahuasca, cacti, mushrooms, and Iboga (of course) because they are most common in plant medicine retreats.

 Ayahuasca is a brew made from the stalks of the Banisteriopsis caapi vine and the leaves of the Psychotria Viridis shrub.
-Cacti are succulent plants with fleshy stem, typically bear spines, and are without leaves.
+Cacti are succulent plants with fleshy stems, typically bear spines, and are without leaves.
 Some cacti are psychoactive and highly rich in mescaline.
 Examples are San Pedro, Peyote, Peruvian Torch, and Bolivian Torch.
 Psychedelic mushrooms or magic mushrooms contain a naturally-occurring compound called psilocybin.
 Iboga refers to the inner rootbark of the Iboga plant, a perennial shrubs native to certain West African countries and used for both medicinal and traditional purposes.
 The alkaloid Ibogaine and some similar alkaloids can also be found in Voacanga Africana and Tabernanthe manii.

 Apart from being hallucinogenic, another thing these plants have in common is their ability to interact with various receptors in the body and initiate a healing process.
 In most cases, they help an ailing body and mind regain optimum health by rewiring the affected area to a similar state it was before the condition is triggered.
 Various mood and anxiety disorder patients have benefitted tremendously from these plants.
 Various studies have established their effectiveness on depression, PSTD, OCD, anxiety, chronic pain, neurodegenerative diseases, substance addiction, and other related conditions.
 They are also known for their deep spiritual connection due to their long history with many traditions across the world.
 In many places, plant medicines serve religious, medicinal, and recreational purposes.